What is it Like to Travel New Zealand in January?

 Typical January Prices

 As January is one of the most popular times to travel in New Zealand, it is also one of the most expensive times.
-For typical prices, take a look at What is the Cost of Backpacking in New Zealand?
+For typical prices, take a look at How Much Does it Cost to Travel New Zealand?

 Flights in January